cosmos/cosmos/FAQ.md

 atom token.

-- **Do the validatiors that are chosen, validate transactions for every zone and Hub?**
+- **Do the validators that are chosen, validate transactions for every zone and Hub?**

 No.  Validators for a zone only validate transactions for their zone.

-- **The whitepaper states "Zones communicate with one another through a hub, primarily in the form of assymetric transfer of some set of tokens from one zone to another."
+- **The whitepaper states "Zones communicate with one another through a hub, primarily in the form of asymmetric transfer of some set of tokens from one zone to another."
 Can you talk about what exactly the asymmetric transfer is?**

 It's maybe not the best term, but we coined it to refer to the kind of